39 Life’s Lessons on my 39th Birthday.

 1. Some of our dreams are born to be realized.
 Other dreams take up a lot of energy and inner struggle, and once you have a chance to realize them, you see: they were only a dream, and will die as a dream.

 2. Other people will get annoyed with the most innocent of our passions and preferences.
 Listen, observe and continue with what fuels your fire.
 For me it’s reading.
-Books bring comfort to me, bigger book = softer comfort.
+Books bring comfort to me, bigger book =bigger comfort.

 3. Meditation.
 Yes, please.
 For 23 years it has been a place ( a state ?) of discovery, recovery, equanimity.